tonyyates/connect-assets-eco/README.md

 When you do so, and point the `js` function at that file, two things can happen:

 1. By default, you'll get multiple `<script>` tags out, in an order that gives you all of your dependencies.
-2. If you passed the `build: true` option to connect-assets (enabled by default when `env == 'production'`), you'll just get a single tag, wich will point to a JavaScript file that encompasses the target's entire dependency graph—compiled, concatenated, and minified (with [UglifyJS](https://github.com/mishoo/UglifyJS)).
+2. If you passed the `build: true` option to connect-assets-eco (enabled by default when `env == 'production'`), you'll just get a single tag, wich will point to a JavaScript file that encompasses the target's entire dependency graph—compiled, concatenated, and minified (with [UglifyJS](https://github.com/mishoo/UglifyJS)).

 If you want to bring in a whole folder of scripts, use `//= require_tree dir` instead of `//= require file`.